What Is A Discharge? When Does It Happen In Bankruptcy?

 Can Creditors Object To The Discharge?

 Creditors can object to the discharge and there are several ways that they can do that.
-A creditor can object to any of your debt being discharged.
-They usually don’t When the do they file a motion or an adversary proceeding.
-This is usually something the bankruptcy clients are aware might be a possibility .
+A creditor can object to any of your debts is discharged.
+They usually don’t When they do they file a motion or an adversary proceeding.
+This is usually something the bankruptcy clients are aware might be a possibility.
 These proceedings can be objected to by your bankruptcy attorney.
 The purpose of the adversarial proceeding is to have your whole case thrown out.
-They will claim ,your creditors that this debt that is owed to us should be treated differently than the rest of the debts owed to other creditors.
+They will claim, your creditors that this debt that is owed to us should be treated differently than the rest of the debts owed to other creditors.
 That’s one thing that creditors can do, but it doesn’t happen often or unexpectedly.